phaistos-networks/TANK/tank_protocol.md

 			partition
 			{
 				partitionid:u16 		Partition ID
-				error: u8 			Error, 0 means no error
+				errorOrFlags: u8 		Error or flags(0 means no error or any special flags are set)

+				if (errorOrFlags == 0xff)
 				{
+ 					the specified partition is unknown
-					if (error == 0xff) then this partition is unknown, and following fields are not encoded in this response/topic/partition }
+					and following fields are not encoded in this response/topic/partition }

-				base absolute sequence number of the first message in the first bundle returned:u64 high water mark:u64 		absolute sequence number of the latest committed message for this (topic, partition):u64 chunk length:u32 			See later for chunk encoding semantics
+				if (errorOrFlags != 0xfe)
 				{
+					base absolute sequence number of the first message in the first bundle returned:u64 }
+				ese
+				{
+					The first bundle has the SPARSE bit set so instead of storing the abs.seqNum of the first bundle's message here and in the bundle header we will only deserialize from the bundle header in order to save 8 bytes }

+				high water mark:u64 		absolute sequence number of the latest committed message for this (topic, partition):u64 chunk length:u32 		See later for chunk encoding semantics

+				{
-					if (error == 0x1) this is a boundary check failure, and firstAvailSeqNum:u64 is serialized here
+					if (errorOrFlags == 0x1) this is a boundary check failure, and firstAvailSeqNum:u64 is serialized here
-				 	chunk length is also encoded is 0, along with the base abs.sequence number }
+				 	chunk length is also encoded as 0, along with the base abs.sequence number }

 			} ..